 The September 11 attacks in 2001 in New York and Washington DC, and the subsequent war on terror, changed the entire operating landscape for the SPF.
 It forced the organisation to rethink the way it worked.
 New capabilities such as bomb blast management, counter assault measures and other counter-terrorism initiatives were developed to operate in this new security environment.
 More recently, the SPF geared up its counter-terrorism operational capabilities with the introduction of Emergency Response Teams (ERTs) and In-Situ Reaction Teams (IRTs) to handle incidents more quickly.
+The SPF continues to engage the communit more quickly.
 The SPF continues to engage the community through SGSecure to sensitise, train and mobilise the community to prevent and deal with terror attacks.